 Recreational fishers share many of the same values as Traditional Owners – we want a healthy environment with abundant fish stocks and to enjoy fishing with our families and friends.

-Recfishwest and the local fishing clubs in Broome and Derby look forward to being actively involved in providing input into this Marine Park planning process during the public comment period which has been extended to 11 June, 2021.
+Recfishwest and the local fishing clubs in Broome and Derby look forward to being actively involved in providing input into this Marine Park planning process.

 As the State’s peak recreational fishing body our purpose is to ensure great fishing experiences for all in the WA community forever.